 Here are some links to websites where you can play games to develop your child's phonic skills.
 At the bottom of this page, there are some documents which are always given out during our phonics workshop.
 Feel free to download them here if you need an extra copy!

 Disclaimer: Please note, while we have provided visitors with these links to useful web addresses, the school is not responsible for the accuracy, contents or links to other websites or agencies provided on these sites.

 Phase 2 is where children start to look at single sound within the alphabet.
-Make sure you watch the video at below so you know the right way to say each sound!
+Make sure you watch the video at the bottom of this page so you know the right way to say each sound!
+We look at Phase 2 throughout the Autumn and Spring of Reception.
 Here are some games to help your child practice their phase 2 skills:

 In Phase 3, children start to look at digraphs.
 This is where two letters go together to make one sound.
 E.g.in the word ship, the letter s and the letter h go together to make the sh sound.
 Another example is the ar sound in start.
 The letter a and the letter r go together to make the ar sound.
+Children should be secure within Phase 3 by the end of Reception.
 Here are some games that help your child to practise the digraphs learnt in Phase 3: